How Park Assist Works

-- The object is located below approximately 8 inches (20 cm) (such as a curb or low barrier).CAUTIONShorter objects that are detected (such as curbs or low barriers) can move into the blind spot of the sensors.
-Model 3 cannot alert you about an object while it is in the blind spot of the sensors.
+- The object is located below approximately 8 inches (20 cm) (such as a curb or low barrier).CAUTIONShorter objects that are detected (such as curbs or low barriers) can move into a blind spot.
+Model 3 cannot alert you about an object while it is in a blind spot.

-- Weather conditions (heavy rain, snow, or fog) are interfering with sensor operation.
+- Weather conditions (heavy rain, snow, or fog).

 - The object is thin (such as a sign post).

-- A sensor’s operating range has been exceeded.
+- Park Assist’s operating range has been exceeded.